xo-xo-xo-xo/dotfiles/README.md

 # Personal use dotfiles

-Hyprland dots with a focus on dynamically theming every program I use with pywal and waypaper post_commands.
+Hyprland dots with a focus on dynamically theming every program through pywal.
  Feel free to write an issue if you're having trouble using these (~please don't, they're a mess~).

 ---